Edray Herber Goins, Ph.D. L.H.D.

 I am a Professor of Mathematics and Statistics at Pomona College; previously I was a Professor at Purdue University.
 Here's my explanation of why I left Purdue after 14 years.

 I've been working on properties of Selmer groups for elliptic curves using class groups of number fields, as well as properties of Dessins d'Enfants.
 I run an REU which focuses on understanding properties of Belyi maps, and I maintain a blog about Dessins d'Enfants.
 I am also working on a history project for African Americans in the mathematical sciences; I am the lead for updating the MAD Pages.
+I also consulted for the documentary Journeys of Black Mathematicians.
 I am always looking for students to assist with projects!
 Click here to learn more.

 The easiest way to contact me is by scheduling a time with Calendly.